CitrineInformatics/public_search/readme.md

 An example of the `data` field of `Result` for the ResultsPage request can be found in examples/resultsPage/response

+###### Suggested Results

+In addition to the main page results, I also provide a suggestedInput array for the links at the bottom of the mockups.

+The link should make a request to `getResultsPageData` with the provided `suggestedInput` and the only argument.
+Upon receipt, the page should update with the new values.

 ### Dataset Page

 ```javascript